AKST/jo/README.md

 - Types that aren't a pain in the ass...
 - Pleasurable to write, pleasurable to debug, pleasurable to read
+  - A pleasant development feedback loop
+  - Tool friendly, with a compiler api
+  - This is partial subjective, like my preference for lisps hypen snake case over camel case, or white space as a block delimiter.
-  - I love guns as much as the next guy, but if I'm blowing off my foot I feel I ow everyone the courtesy things are about to get a little messy, you feel me?
+  - I love foot guns as much as the next guy, but if I'm about to blow off my foot I'd like it to be super obvious.
+  - Shouldn't need to import `Debug.trace` to start debugging, or know the exact line number in my repl.
 - High Expressive and Modular without insisting on the alignment of the stars
-  - I would prefer not to be overly redundant and have to repeat myself over and over, when context and intent is clear and unambigious.
-- Defaulting to explictity, but allowing implictity where reasonable
+- Default to explictity, but allowing implictity when reasonable
-  - Read this as I don't plan to go to town with syntaxtic sugar but there are expections to everything and they should be well justified.
+  - Super vague bullet point, but basically strict a good balanced between implict and explict stuff, for example:
+      - type casting, always explict
+      - imported namespace, always explict
+      - imported type classes\*, maybe implict?

+> \* Note I'm not sure what mechanism I'll use for polymophism and
+> shared interfaces but I'll just say type classes though out.

 ### 🌚  Features 🌝